mikemartinez99/SnakeBat/README.md

 Contains subfolders corresponding to each sample listed in `folders.csv`.
 Each subfolder contains one csv file per date representing the daily RMS energy total.
 These files can be concatenated for easier viewing / data manipulation by navigating to the output folder of interest and running the following command.
 This command concatenates all files, keeping the header of the first file, and dropping the header from all other files.
 You can change the output file name to whatever you'd like.

 ```shell
 # Total summary concatenation (get one massive file of daily total RMS energy
 awk 'FNR==1 && NR!=1 { next } { print }' *.csv > combined_daily_totals.csv
 ```

+**logs folder**
+Contains a log file for each sample.
+Essentially, this is the R console log which shows the progress from the main R function that applied bandpass filtering.
+You can see the percentage of your sample that is completed by viewing these logs.

+**nohup.out**
+If running in the background with `nohup`, this log shows the progress of the pipeline and verbose Snakemake logging (i.e., number of jobs per rule, etc...)

+**done.txt**
+`done.txt` is a "dummy" file created by the `rule_all` of this workflow.
+This file has no meaning or importance other than to signify the end of the pipeline!

 ## Debugging
 **Checklist before you run**